Prince Charles guest edits anniversary edition of The Voice

 The edition also features an interview with Baroness Floella Benjamin, who talks about her involvement in the Windrush Portraits project, an initiative created by Charles to mark the 75th anniversary of the arrival of the Empire Windrush in Tilbury Docks, Essex, and honour the Windrush generation’s contribution to public life in the UK.

-Speaking about the publication, Charles said: “Over the last four decades, with all the enormous changes that they have witnessed, Britain’s only surviving black newspaper has become an institution and a crucial part of the fabric of our society.
+Speaking about the publication, Charles said: “Over the last four decades, with all the enormous changes that it has witnessed, Britain’s only surviving Black newspaper has become an institution and a crucial part of the fabric of our society.

 “This is why I was so touched to be invited to edit this special edition.”

-Paulette Simpson, the newspaper’s executive editor, said: “The Voice is an integral part of the black community and has shared authentic stories of the lived experience of black people over the last four decades through their voices.
+Paulette Simpson, the newspaper’s executive editor, said: “The Voice is an integral part of the Black community and has shared authentic stories of the lived experience of Black people over the last four decades through their voices.

 “It has campaigned on issues and celebrated successes, often in areas that were ignored by the mainstream media.

-“It is therefore a unique record of black British lives and will be a historic record for future generations.
+“It is therefore a unique record of Black British lives and will be a historic record for future generations.

-“We are pleased that through his involvement at this special time, the Prince of Wales acknowledges the role of The Voice in its efforts over the last 40 years to create a more inclusive society and highlights issues that he has supported.
+“We are pleased that through his involvement at this special time, the Prince of Wales acknowledges the role of The Voice in its efforts over the last 40 years to create a more inclusive society and highlight issues that he has supported.

 “It is my hope that this will be an example for others of working collaboratively to create positive change for our country.”

-Lester Holloway, The Voice‘s editor, said: “Our readers may be surprised at the parallels between the issues which The Voice has campaigned on for four decades and the work the Prince of Wales has been involved in over the same period, often behind the scenes.
+Lester Holloway, The Voice’s editor, said: “Our readers might be surprised at the parallels between the issues The Voice has campaigned on for four decades and the work the Prince of Wales has been involved in over the same period, often behind the scenes.

 “In past decades these causes were once scorned and ridiculed, but today they are widely acknowledged.